cw-roy/mediaconv_docker/README.md

 - [Docker](https://www.docker.com/get-started): Ensure Docker is installed and running on your system.
 - In Windows, docker-compose should be included with the standard install of Docker.
-- In Linux, you may need to install docker-compose separately using your distributions package manager.
+- In Linux, you may need to install docker-compose separately using your distribution's package manager.

 ## Setup